orchestr7/ktoml/RELEASING.md

-# How to release a new version of diKTat
+# How to release a new version of ktoml

 * You should have permissions to push to the main repo
 * Simply create a new git tag with format `v*` and push it.
 Github workflow will perform release automatically.